Xenon-2/Futaba-Multiprotocol/README.md

 2: Use transmitter that has proprietary firmware, stable and solid( e.g. Futaba, Spektrum, Jr ... )

-3: Avoid "Loss of conformity" of your trasmitter installing firmwares like OpenTx or EdgeTx, not officially present on the manufacturer website.
+3: Avoid "Loss of conformity" of your trasmitter installing firmwares like OpenTx or EdgeTx, not officially released on the manufacturer website.

 4: Save money, no need to buy other trasmitters.